MC-Spraint/DSA-IN_TS-2024/interview_prep/Important_Interview_Questions(L1)/nodejs.questions.md

 Asynchronous functions return promises, which represent eventual success or failure of the program.
 Node.js assigns callbacks to these asynchronous functions instead of waiting for their completion before proceeding to the next, contributing to its non-blocking nature.

-When these functions complete, they are popped out of the call stack, each firing an event with a callback attached to it.
-These events are then pushed into the event queue sequentially, and as they come out (in a FIFO pattern), the Event Loop processes them one by one, executing their corresponding callbacks.
-It constantly checks the queue to see if more events are waiting to be processed.
-If there are, it takes each event one by one and processses them, thereby making Node.js asynchronous.
+When asynchronous functions complete, they are popped off the call stack, each triggering an event, and their associated callback functions are pushed into the callback queue (also known as the event queue) in sequence.
+The event loop processes these callbacks one by one and constantly monitors the queue for more callbacks awaiting processing.
+Whenever there are, it takes each callback one by one and processes them, thereby making NodeJs asynchronous.

 #### [9] Event Loop:

-The event loop is the mechanism that enables NodeJs to achieve **'Non-blocking' I/O and 'Event-driven' concurrency** despite JavaScript being single-threaded.
+The event loop is the mechanism that enables NodeJs to achieve **non-blocking I/O** and **event-driven concurrency** despite JavaScript being single-threaded.

 In Node.js, most operations are executed asynchronously.
-When these functions complete, they are popped out of the call stack, each firing an event with a callback attached to it.
-These events are then pushed into the event queue sequentially, and as they come out (in a FIFO pattern), the Event Loop processes them one by one, executing their corresponding callbacks.
-It constantly checks the queue to see if more events are waiting to be processed.
-If there are, it takes each event one by one and processs them, thereby making Node.js asynchronous.
+When asynchronous functions complete, they are popped off the call stack, each triggering an event, and their associated callback functions are pushed into the callback queue (also known as the event queue) in sequence.
+The event loop processes these callbacks one by one and constantly monitors the queue for more callbacks awaiting processing.
+Whenever there are, it takes each callback one by one and processes them, thereby making NodeJs asynchronous.

 #### [10] Event-Emitter

-In Node.js, an EventEmitter is a **built-in class** that **facilitates communication** between objects in a **publisher-subscriber pattern.**
+EventEmitter is a **built-in class** that **facilitates communication** between objects in a **publisher-subscriber pattern.**
 It allows certain objects called "emitters" to emit named events that cause associated functions called "listeners" or "handlers" to be called when the event occurs.

 #### [11] Middlewares: